 2. MARY MAHONEY

-Mahoney was a former White House intern was murdered in July 1997 at a Starbucks Coffee Shop in Georgetown, Washington, D. C., just after she was about to go public with her story of sexual harassment by then president Bill Clinton in the White House.
+Mahoney was a former White House intern murdered in July 1997 at a Starbucks Coffee Shop in Georgetown, Washington, D. C., just after she was about to go public with her story of sexual harassment by then-president Bill Clinton in the White House.

 Reported by the Western Journalism Center:

 White House intern Died July 1997 An attractive 25-year-old woman, Mahoney was a former White House intern for Bill Clinton working as the assistant manager at a Starbuck’s Coffee shop in Georgetown.

 Gunmen entered the Starbuck’s while the crew was cleaning up after closing.
 Mahoney’s two associates, Aaron Goodrich, 18 and Emory Evans, 25, were taken to a room and shot.

 Mary herself had five bullets in her, from at least two different guns, most likely with silencers.
 A total of 10 shots were fired; none of them heard by neighbors in the densely populated Georgetown section.

 Mahoney was shot in the chest, her face, and in the back of the head.